Free University of Brussels (1834–1969): Growth and internal tensions

 The Free University grew significantly over the following decades.
 In 1842, it moved to the Granvelle Palace, which it occupied until 1928.
 It expanded the number of subjects taught and, in 1880, became one of the first institutions in Belgium to allow female students to study in some faculties.
 In 1893, it received large grants from Ernest and Alfred Solvay as well as Raoul Warocqué to open new faculties in Brussels.
 A disagreement over an invitation to the anarchist geographer Élisée Reclus to speak at the university in 1893 from the rector Hector Denis led to some of the liberal and socialist faculty splitting away from the Free University to form the New University of Brussels (Université nouvelle de Bruxelles) in 1894.
 However, the institution failed to displace the Free University and closed definitively in 1919.

 In 1900, the Free University's football team won the bronze medal at the Summer Olympics.
 After Racing Club de Bruxelles declined to participate, a student selection with players from the university was sent by the Federation.
 The team was enforced with a few non-students.
-The Institute of Sociology was founded in 1902, then in 1904 the Solvay School of Commerce, which would later become the Solvay Brussels School of Economics and Management.
+The Institute of Sociology was founded in 1902, then in 1904 the Solvay School of Commerce, which would later become the Solvay Brussels School of Economics and Management (part of ULB) and VUB Solvay Business School (part of VUB).
 In 1911, the university obtained its legal personality under the name Université libre de Bruxelles - Vrije Hogeschool te Brussel.